 Temporary Order of Child Support

 The primary reason a judge issues a temporary child support order is so that care for the children continues during divorce proceedings.
-A court will intervene on behalf of the children’s best interest when the parents are in disagreement of what should be done to maintain stability in the children’s lives.
+A court will intervene on behalf of the children’s interest when the parents are in disagreement of what should be done to maintain stability in the children’s lives.

 Even if you and your spouse can agree on certain terms, the temporary order may still be necessary.
 The order remains in effect until there is a permanent decision on the child support payments in the final divorce decree.